 "I didn't have any problems updating my iPhone 6 to the new OS but when I got a new iPhone 7 on iOS 11.3 and tried to restore the data from the iPhone 6 to it, I keep getting an error message.
 I was forced to restore to an older iTunes backup and therefore I have lost a month's worth of data.
 Is anyone else having this issue and can anyone help?"

 The above-described scenario is not an isolated case.
 It is so common to experience numerous iTunes error codes when trying to update or restore a device that Apple list some of these errors.
 In this article, we are going to be looking at some of the common issues that can cause error codes in iTunes and how to overcome them.
-We will also go a step further and provide you with a more effective way to restore your device from an iTunes backup.
+We will also go a step further and provide you with a more effective way to restore your device with iOS 12/11.4/11.3 or other older versions from an iTunes backup.

 1. Check the USB Cable